Some hard-hit areas restrict testing as coronavirus death toll grows in the US - KEYT | KCOY

 “At this point in the pandemic, demand for unnecessary testing is contributing to the rapidly diminishing supply of PPE (personal protective equipment) … ,” the guidance read.
 “Testing may play a more significant role after the pandemic has peaked.”

-California Gov. Gavin Newsom said testing should prioritize hospitalized patients, people with compromised immunities, health care workers, seniors and other high-risk patients.
+California Gov. Gavin Newsom said testing should prioritize hospitalized patients, people with compromised immune systems, health care workers, seniors and other high-risk patients.

 A first weekend under restriction for millions